seb-hyland/sanctuary/Courses/BMEG 220/Electric field.md

 In 3D, we often have many discrete charges producing their own electric fields.
 To calculate $arrow(E)$ at some point $P$ due to all discrete charges in the vicinity, we use:
 $$arrow(E)_"tot" = sum_(n=1)^n E_n(arrow(R_p) - arrow(R_i))$$

->[!Example] Determining electric field near infinite thin rod
+>[!example] Determining electric field near infinite thin rod
 > ```handdrawn-ink
 > {
 > 	"versionAtEmbed": "0.3.3",